This film screened on Monday 15th April 2019.

-This screening will be introduced by Dónal Foreman.
+This screening was introduced by Dónal Foreman.

 Returning to Belfast ten years after his debut success The Patriot Game, Paris-based Irish-American Arthur MacCaig counters the previous film’s rough-hewn didacticism with a much more visually lyrical, character-centred approach, letting the political situation reveal itself gradually through a series of individual portraits on all sides, from both Republican and Loyalist paramilitaries to RUC officers and